-The Access Project aims to increase access to legal education and careers for those who have been directly impacted by the criminal legal system.
-Our goal is to help open the door to creating positive change in a system that tends to stigmatize and marginalize poor people and people of color.
-In collaboration with formerly incarcerated people and other stakeholders, we research barriers to law school admission, job-search success, and bar passage, while continuing to advocate for fairer admissions practices at law schools and better bar examination processes.
+The Access Project aims to increase access to legal resources and the legal profession for those who have been directly impacted by the criminal legal system.
+Our goal is to help create change in a system that tends to stigmatize and marginalize low-income communities and communities of color.
+In collaboration with organizations centering formerly incarcerated people, we help disseminate know-your-rights information about the criminal legal system, while continuing to advocate for ending discriminatory admissions practices at law schools and eliminating character and fitness processes.

 Prison Teaching Project

-This project involves teaching people incarcerated in New York state prisons legal research skills.
-Each semester we conduct a seven-week course on site at prison classrooms and libraries.
+This project, in partnership with the Bernstein Institute at NYU and the Jailhouse Lawyers Initiative, involves teaching people incarcerated in New York state prisons legal research skills to prepare them to be law clerks and jailhouse lawyers.
+Each semester we conduct a ten-week course on site at prison classrooms and libraries.

-EPIC instruction largely mirrors what students learn in Lawyering, making it the perfect activity for a 1L.
-It gives students a chance to get involved in something important without overloading an already busy schedule.
-Every member of EPIC is expected to co-teach a lesson at a women's prison in the downstate area.
-EPIC participants teach in pairs: for one facility they will travel to the prison in the morning via commuter rail and return by late afternoon; the other is just a short subway trip away.
+This course largely mirrors what students learn in Lawyering, making it the perfect activity for law students, including 1Ls.
+Each member is expected to co-teach an evening lesson at a correctional facility in the downstate area.
 Past teachers can attest to the fact that the experience is challenging, interesting, and rewarding.

-At a minimum, incarcerated people deserve the right to understand the system under which they are incarcerated.
-Take the opportunity to share your knowledge.
+At a minimum, incarcerated people deserve the right to understand the system under which they are incarcerated, and this project serves as a way for us as law students to share our knowledge.